JohannesValoy/Group1-project-network-2022/report/REPORT.md

 ![A UML Diagram of the current working client solution.](Images/clientappClassDiagram.png)

 The application for clients is a JavaFX application.
 The application is split into three parts.
 The first part is the connection screen.
 The connection screen is used to connect to the server.
 The second part the send and receive screen.
-The send and recive screen is used to send and recive data and certificate to and from the server.
+The send and receive screen is used to send and receive data and certificate to and from the server.
 The third is the main screen.
 The main screen is used to view the different rooms and sensors.

-The ClientSocket class is used for comunication with the server.
+The ClientSocket class is used for communication with the server.

 ### Sensors

 The sensors are a modified version of the one given by us from <https://github.com/ntnu-datakomm/project-resources/tree/main/sensor-node-example>.
-This was done because we originally wanted to use microcontrollers, but prioritized other stuff like optimizing the server.
+This was done because we originally wanted to use micro controllers, but prioritized other stuff like optimizing the server.
 The modifications we made to it were linking it to the already created sensor version we had in the data folder and adding a nodeSocket.

 We wanted to restrict the sensor nodes that could send information.
 Therefore, we have listed the different nodes within the database with API-keys as well as the type of sensor.
 That way the sensor only needs to send its key to be identified within the system, so that the database knows what kind of data it is.
 This allows us to track what each sensor is sending while also restricting the sensors that are allowed to register it in the database.

 ## Discussion

-Here you can reflect on the result.
-What is working well?
-What is not working well and why?

-The ui could be improved by adding a way to add new rooms and sensors.
-This would be done by adding a new screen that would allow for the user to add a new room or sensor.
-This would be done by sending a request to the server with the information about the new room or sensor.
-The server would then add the new room or sensor to the database and send a response to the client.
-The client would then update the ui with the new room or sensor.
+We have successfully created a minimal viable product where the components are working as intended.
+There is a limited amount of bugs that we found during testing and the different components are designed to be able to me easily add, remove or modify current features.
+This allows the projects to be able to expand and/or customize after different specifications.

+The different things we see that can be improved is the amount of functionality within the project.
+For example allow for modifications on sensors or rooms within the database.
+The UI could also be more user friendly for example adding a way to focus on one room or sensor.
+This could be done by adding a side tab with the different rooms and sensors.
+The UI is also lagging quite bit because of unknown reasons.
+This could be the way we are generating the graph or a general issue within JavaFX.

+While we did not work much on the sensor simulation, it is working.
+We wished that we could allow for a physical sensor to take it's place because it would allow to demonstrate it in the real world.
+It could also allow us to work on adding other protocols to communicate to the server like HTTP.
+The reason is that not every micro controller allows support towards java, like the arduino.

 ## Conclusion and future work

 Although the project ended up not have all the functionality we wanted, it was still an interesting and cool project to work on.
-We were able to create a product containing the milimal requirements from scratch, and code that we could hopefully use in further projects that contains network.
+We were able to create a product containing the minimal requirements from scratch, and code that we could hopefully use in further projects that contains network.

-Although we have created product with the minimal requirements, we still feel like the project has a lot more potential.
-For one, we originally wanted to use HTTP to communicate with the sensors to allow for small microcontrollers, like arduino that run different languages, to communicate with the server.
+If we could work on the project in the further we would focus on making the sensor applicable in the real world using for example a raspberry and then the extra functionality.
+Much of the backbone within the project is finished so it's not missing anything critical that would allow it to expand.

 ## References